A Guide to WW1 Battlefields and History of the First World War

 Read the poem by John McCrae and how he is believed to have written this famous poem one evening in May 1915 after he had buried a friend killed by an artillery shell.

 Sounding Last Post in Ypres

-98 pages of an innovative study of the Second Battle of Ypres.
+98 pages of an innovative study of the build up to the Second Battle of Ypres and the first gas attack on the Western Front.
 Told from the German and Allied sides of the wire the story is illustrated with maps, previously untranslated German material and original research.